-How suppliers, distributors, and retailers can be successful selling wine online.
+How suppliers, distributors, and retailers can be successful in selling wine online.
 Selling wine by ecommerce is overtaking traditional retail sales.
-Retailers, vintners and vineyard alike can’t afford to miss-out on market share.
+Retailers, vintners and vineyards alike can’t afford to miss out on market share.
 As it becomes increasingly popular to shop for wine, beers and alcohol online, all three tiers of our industry must take advantage of new digital marketing opportunities.

 When initiating conversations with various suppliers about their digital strategies, we encourage them to start by articulating their online goals and priorities.
 Often a great place to begin is by ensuring their brands have good online representation and updated digital assets, in addition to learning about the B2B and B2C digital promotional opportunities now available for reaching both wholesale and consumer buyers.